elisabetta-cappa/elisabetta-cappa.github.io/_pages/about.md

 <p> Hi, welcome to my page! <p>

-I am a Postdoctoral Researcher at the Economics Institute of the Sant'Anna School of Advanced Studies, Pisa (Italy).
-My research interests focus on the economic and societal consequences of climate change and climate-related policies.
+<p>I am a Postdoctoral Researcher at the Economics Institute of the Sant'Anna School of Advanced Studies, Pisa (Italy).<p>

+<p>My research interests focus on the economic and societal consequences of climate change and climate-related policies.
 I am particularly interested in their non-market effects—especially health outcomes—and in how these interact with broader economic mechanisms.
-I combine empirical analyses with agent-based modeling to study both macroeconomic dynamics and micro-level effects.
+I combine empirical analyses with agent-based modeling to study both macroeconomic dynamics and micro-level effects.<p>

 </ul>